Snoring is often more than just an annoying sleep habit- it can be a sign of a more serious health condition known as obstructive sleep apnea (OSA).

 This brief cessation of breathing can momentarily deprive the brain and other organs of necessary oxygen, which will have detrimental effects on health over time.

-Dr. Gauthier can help patients assess their snoring and determine if they should treat for OSA to reduce the health risks and symptoms associated with it:
+Dr. Gauthier can help patients assess their snoring and determine if they should be treated for OSA to reduce the health risks and symptoms associated with it:

 - Morning headaches